blurstudio/hab/README.md

 ### User Prefs

 To support reusable alias shortcuts, hab has the ability to remember a URI and reuse it for the next run.
-Anywhere you pass a uri to the cli, you can pass a dash `-` instead.
-Hab will use the saved uri.
+Anywhere you pass a URI to the cli, you can pass a dash `-` instead.
+Hab will use the saved URI.

 ```bash
 $ hab env -